credativ/plutono/docs/sources/auth/generic-oauth.md

 1. Create a new Custom OpenID Connect application configuration in the Centrify dashboard.

-1. Create a memorable unique Application ID, e.g. "grafana", "grafana_aws", etc.
+1. Create a memorable unique Application ID, e.g. "plutono", "plutono_aws", etc.

 1. Put in other basic configuration (name, description, logo, category)

 1. On the Trust tab, generate a long password and put it into the OpenID Connect Client Secret field.

-1. Put the URL to the front page of your Grafana instance into the "Resource Application URL" field.
+1. Put the URL to the front page of your Plutono instance into the "Resource Application URL" field.

-1. Add an authorized Redirect URI like https://your-grafana-server/login/generic_oauth
+1. Add an authorized Redirect URI like https://your-plutono-server/login/generic_oauth

 1. Set up permissions, policies, etc. just like any other Centrify app

-1. Configure Grafana as follows:
+1. Configure Plutono as follows:

     ```bash
     [auth.generic_oauth]